 Acceptance and Commitment Therapy (ACT)

-Builds psychological flexibility and helps kids connect behavior with values, not rules.
+Builds psychological flexibility and helps the client connect behavior with values, not rules, so they can make room for difficult thoughts and feelings and still take meaningful action.

 Family Systems & Psychoeducation